EvanGreener/Starseed-X/README.md

-# Starseed X - Comp 376 A3
+# Starseed X - Intro to Game Development A3

 An endless runner game where you fight in space to protect earth from Alien invasion.